apigee/iloveapis2015-jwt-jwe-jws/jwe/callout/Readme.md

 # jwe callout

-This directory contains the Java source code and pom.xml file required to compile a Java callout for Apigee Edge that creates and decrypts JWE generation and parsing / validation of signed JWT.
-It uses the Nimbus library for JOSE.
+This directory contains the Java source code and pom.xml file required to compile a Java callout for Apigee Edge that creates and decrypts JWE .
+It uses the Jose4J library for JOSE (JSON Object Signing and Encryption) support.

 Building:
 --------